Tamale Senior High School: Curriculum and halls of residence

 Courses provided by the school at its inception were; English, Mathematics, Science, History, Latin, Geography, Citizenship, Hygiene and Physiology, Agriculture, Music, Arts and Crafts.
 The Crafts taught were Cloth Weaving, Book Binding, Leather Work and Pottery.
 Today, courses run by the school include; Business, General Science, Home Economics, Technical, General Arts, and Visual Arts.
 Students who apply for the school also choose the course they will want to offer prior to writing their BECE examination.
-The computerised system subsequently places students not only into the school but also into their preferred course.
+The computerized system subsequently places students not only into the school but also into their preferred course.

 There are eight halls of residence in the school and they are;